 From principle to practice

-According to the researchers, research into value creation models in Data ecosystem Several data networks can form a data ecosystem, “a network of networks”, in which the members collaborate with each other to share and use data, as well as to boost innovation and new businesses. and Data economy The data economy is a universe of initiatives, activities and/or projects whose business model is based on the exploration and exploitation of the structures of databases to identify opportunities for generating products and services. is still young, and there is no unified terminology.
+According to the researchers, research into value creation models in data ecosystems and data economies is still young, and there is no unified terminology.
 It is impossible to have a broad social or ethical dialogue because discussions about digitisation and data are laden with technical language.
 The lack of a research tradition also makes defining the management model difficult.
 At its simplest, the management model contains the organisation structures, business processes and management rules and principles.

 A management model for a fair data economy is created through co-operation and testing of new services in data networks.